jcatdom/DesignOps-Playbook/Figma-Teams-Projects.md

 Projects allow us to group related design files together in a single space, like a folder.

-To encourage consistent nomenclature and improve visibility, we propose the following project categories with a simple common convention:
+To encourage consistent nomenclature and improve visibility, we propose the following project categories with a simple common convention.

 **01. [marketplace naming] - Users**
 > User's flow, such as Listing and Detail, where [marketplace naming] could be Buyers for coches and MA, Seekers for RE and Candidates for Jobs.